milgra/vmp/README.md

 # vmp
 Visual music player

-Visuam Music Play is a music player, visualizer and organizer inspired by the 2000's era iTunes and the tracker music players of the early 90's.
+Visuam Music Player is a music player, visualizer and organizer inspired by the 2000's era iTunes and the tracker music players of the early 90's.
 VMP was made for SwayOS.

 ![alt text](screenshot.png)